Ozzie Albies Player Props: Braves vs. Reds

-Ozzie Albies -- 1-for-4 in his most recent game -- will be in action for the Atlanta Braves against the Cincinnati Reds, with Luis Cessa on the hill, on April 11 at 7:20 PM ET.
+After going 1-for-4 with a home run and two RBI in his most recent game, Ozzie Albies and the Atlanta Braves face the Cincinnati Reds (who will start Hunter Greene) at 7:20 PM ET on Wednesday.

-He had a one-hit showing in his last game (1-for-4) against the Reds.
+He notched a home run while going 1-for-4 in his previous game against the Reds.

 Ozzie Albies Game Info & Props vs. the Reds